-The experience in Boston has been “full” because with part of the group we also get out at night.
-From restaurants to cafe with live music, disco bar...we did the good time.
-I will never forget the night we back in Harvard after dinner.
+The experience in Boston has been “full” because with part of the group we also got out at night.
+From restaurants to cafe with live music, disco bar...we had good time.
+I will never forget the night we returned in Harvard after dinner.
 We knew that there was a place full of young students, and maybe there was also a night life.
-Well it was a desert and everything was close, we just been able to take the last metro to the hotel.
+Well it was a desert and everything was closed, we just been able to take the last metro to the hotel.
 Another night we had one the big collective laughing I ever had.
-The point is that nobody remember why.
-I questioned some of the persons who were there but nothing, it remains a mystery.
+The point is that nobody remembers why.
+I questioned some of the people who were there that night but nothing, it remains a mystery.

-Lots of funny nights too, when we went to eat the lobster and most of us didn’t know how to do it, the night when we went in a nightclub and the security thought that our Italian ID were fake...lots of memories till last day.
+Another funny night was when we went to eat the lobster and most of us didn’t know how to do it, or the night when we went in a nightclub and the security thought that our Italian ID were fake...lots of memories till last day.

 Some vacations like this in Boston are just perfect, you decide to be part of a group of strangers and then at the end you realize you had one of the best fun and new friends without any plan.

 I want to dedicate this post to my godfather, he passed away in the summer of 2016, I never had the chance to talk to him about my trip in Boston but thanks to his input, what was just a curiosity for me, has become a real thing.
 I found in this City what he described and I added to that unforgettable memories.